jzuhone/cluster_merger_catalog/source/faqs.rst

 I have a question that isn't answered here.
 How do I get more information?
 --------------------------------------------------------------------------

-If you have a question related to the catalog itself, contact `John ZuHone <mailto:jzuhone@gmail.com>`_.
+If you have a question related to the catalog itself, contact `the mailing list <https://groups.google.com/forum/#!forum/gcmc>`_.
 If you have questions regarding yt, send mail to the `yt-users list <mailto:yt-users@lists.spacepope.org>`_.